1 day chart

 Microsoft Corporation is a technology company.
 The Company develops and supports software, services, devices, and solutions.
-Its segments include Productivity and Business Processes, Intelligent Cloud, and More Personal Computing.
-The Productivity and Business Processes segment consists of products and services in its portfolio of productivity, communication, and information services, spanning a variety of devices and platforms.
-This segment includes Office Consumer, LinkedIn, Dynamics business solutions, and Office Commercial.
-The Intelligent Cloud segment consists of its public, private, and hybrid server products and cloud services.
-This segment includes server products and cloud services, and enterprise services.
-The More Personal Computing segment consists of products and services, such as Windows, devices, gaming, and search and news advertising.
+The Company’s segments include Productivity and Business Processes, Intelligent Cloud, and More Personal Computing.
+The Productivity and Business Processes segment consists of products and services in its portfolio of productivity, communication, and information services.
+This segment primarily comprises: Office Commercial, Office Consumer, LinkedIn, and Dynamics business solutions.
+The Intelligent Cloud segment consists of server products and cloud services, including Azure and other cloud services, SQL Server, Windows Server, Visual Studio, System Center, and related Client Access Licenses (CALs), and Nuance and GitHub; and Enterprise Services, including enterprise support services, industry solutions and Nuance professional services.
+The More Personal Computing segment primarily comprises Windows, devices, gaming, and search and news advertising.

 Buy US stocks in Australia starting with MSFT.
 Open an account and start investing today!

 What is Microsoft (MSFT)?

 Oh, you know, just one of the most successful technology companies in the world, largely credited for making computing accessible for the masses.

 By market capitalisation, Microsoft Corporation is also one of the world’s largest companies, ranking third behind Apple (AAPL) and the Saudi Arabian Oil Company.

 Founded by Paul Gardner Allen and Bill Gates in 1975, Microsoft was originally “Micro-Soft,” a portmanteau of microcomputer and software.